Now Live: Easier Online License Applications and Renewals!

 Wis.
-Stat. § 440.08 (2), the required renewal date for the Dietitian credential is 10/31/ each even-numbered year.
+Stat. § 440.08 (2), the required renewal date for the Dietitian credential is 10/31/ of each even-numbered year.
 Should you receive your initial credential in the months leading up to this date, you are still required to renew your license by the statutorily defined date.

 - An applicant for permanent certification may apply for a temporary certificate at the same time but must pay both fees, have completed education and experience requirements, and have submitted an application to take the next available examination.